-If an amount from a payment to the fund was withheld by the payer because of the operation of foreign resident withholding, the fund should have received a Payment summary - foreign resident withholding from the payer
+If an amount from a payment to the fund was withheld by the payer because of the operation of foreign resident withholding, the fund should have received a PAYG withholding from foreign residents - payment summary from the payer.

 A payer may issue a receipt, remittance advice or similar document in place of the approved form, provided the document contains the information required by the approved form.